 There is a stand in the middle to adjust that gives the bike more support and prevent flexing in the frame.

-The warranty for the bike is 5 years on the frame and 1 year on the parts – which is an okay warranty but not as good as some bikes around $300 mark but at least gives some comfort.
+The warranty for the bike is 5 years on the frame and 1 year on the parts – which is an okay warranty but not as good as some other bikes at a similar price range but at least gives some comfort.

 As to customer experience with durability they like how well built it is.
 One customer who had had the bike for 4 years has said that they use the bike regularly with no issues and don’t expect to have any going forward.